libgdx/gdx-pay/README.md

 called when a user explicitly requests it.
 In your application add a [Restore Purchases] button which in turn will call this method.
 This is a requirement by Apple iOS.
 If you don't provide a button for purchase restores your application will be rejected!
 You have been warned :)

+For keys you have to pass in have a look at [OpenIAB's Sample Configuration](https://github.com/onepf/OpenIAB/blob/dev/samples/trivialdrive/src/main/java/org/onepf/sample/trivialdrive/InAppConfig.java).
+Please note you will not need to pass in any keys for Amazon as it doesn't require them.

 #### Server-Side API (Optional)